Stella Standingbear

-Stella Standingbear (born Esparanza Stella Standing Bear is an Native American rapper, singer, and songwriter.
+Stella Standingbear (born Esparanza Stella Standing Bear) is a Native American rapper, singer, and songwriter.
 An enrolled member of the Oglala Lakota Nation, Standingbear is recognized as a contemporary Indigenous hip-hop artist.
-Though she was born and raised primarily in Salt Lake City, Utah, she currently resides on the] in Porcupine,].
+Though she was born and raised primarily in Salt Lake City, Utah, she currently resides on the Pine Ridge Reservation.

-Standingbear's music is characterized by a fluid, genre-blending style, incorporating melodic alt-rap, R&B, and pop.
-Lyrically, her work aligns with conscious rap, focusing on themes of healing, empowerment, and social justice, and she is an advocate for the] (MMIW) movement.
+Standingbear's music incorporates alt-rap, R&B, and pop.
+Lyrically, her work aligns with conscious rap, focusing on themes of healing, empowerment, and social justice, and she is an advocate for the Missing and Murdered Indigenous Women movement.

-In 2023, Standingbear became the first Lakota artist to secure two wins at the International Indigenous Hip-Hop Awards (IIHA) in Vancouver, Canada, where she secured victories for Best Female Hip-Hop Artist and Music Video of the Year for her debut single, "Home Runs."
-She is a two-time Native American Music Awards (NAMMY) winner and has been profiled in publications including *Teen Vogue* and *Dazed Digital*.
-Commercially, her debut single, "Home Runs," attained a number one position on the NCI FM Indigenous Music Countdown, broadcast on SiriusXM.
+In 2023, Standingbear became the first Lakota artist to achieve two wins at the International Indigenous Hip-Hop Awards (IIHA) in Vancouver, Canada, where she won Best Female Hip-Hop Artist and Music Video of the Year for her debut single, "Home Runs".
+She is a two-time Native American Music Awards (NAMMY) winner, and has been profiled in publications including Teen Vogue and Dazed Digital.
+Commercially, her debut single, "Home Runs", attained the number one position on the NCI FM Indigenous Music Countdown, broadcast on SiriusXM.

-Early Life and Background
+Early life and background

-Childhood and Education
+Childhood and education

 Stella Standingbear, whose birth name is Esparanza Stella Standing Bear, was born in the Salt Lake Valley.
 Her early life was rooted in Utah, where she attended Eisenhower Jr. High and Granger High School, before completing her secondary education at Taylorsville High School (THS).
-During her final year at THS, she wrote music reviews for her school newspaper.
+During her final year at Taylorsville, she wrote music reviews for her school newspaper.

 Standingbear began writing poetry in the fourth grade and recorded her first song at age 14, before her last year of high school.
 Although she took guitar lessons for a single semester, she considers herself mostly self-taught.

-Cultural Immersion and Activism
+Cultural immersion and activism

 Although Oglala Lakota, Standingbear grew up largely removed from daily life on the reservation.
-Following a trip to the Pine Ridge Reservation in early 2022 that provided cultural inspiration, she relocated permanently to Porcupine, South Dakota.
+Following a trip to the Pine Ridge Reservation in early 2022 that provided cultural inspiration, she relocated permanently to the Pine Ridge Reservation in Porcupine, South Dakota.

 This move emphasized her commitment to cultural advocacy, which became central to her music.
-She filmed the music video for her debut single, "Home Runs," on Pine Ridge, dedicating the project to the MMIW movement.
+She filmed the music video for her debut single, "Home Runs", on Pine Ridge, dedicating the project to the MMIW movement.
 She has stated that her goal is to leverage her music to "be a voice and an inspiration needed here on the reservation" and to serve as a positive role model for the younger generation.

-Artistry, Style, and Themes
+Artistry, style, and themes

-Musical Style and Influences
+Musical style and influences

 Standingbear's music is recognized for its combination of melodic alt-rap, R&B, and pop.
 Her production frequently uses alternative trap beats, balanced by her melodic vocals.
-She operates within the sphere of conscious rap, drawing direct influence from figures such as MF Doom.

-Her lyrical content focuses on optimism, empowerment, and healing.
+She operates within the sphere of conscious rap, drawing direct influence from figures such as Akicitapatr lyrical content focuses on optimism, empowerment, and healing.
 Her EP, Still Standing, addresses generational trauma and mental health.
 Her single "Mmhmm" (2025) was released as a confident anthem celebrating her journey and resilience as an Indigenous woman in the music industry.